yash49/Contactless-Attendance-System/README.md

 Working Android App for Monitoring the doors of the buildings/offices/rooms/colleges/lecture halls.
 It will capture the image of users and send it to the server for validation [ to Django API ] only when the face is visible inside the camera frame [ Thanks to Google vision API ], The Django API will compare the image with registered faces and generate the Attendance log in Firebase.
 The API returns a JSON response.

+## What's next for

+We don’t have any IOT device with us that’s why we had created an Android App for monitoring.
+In Future what we can do is, We can use an IOT device like Raspberry pi for Monitoring which will call the Django API.
+We can also have multiple devices for Monitoring at different gates/doors.

+Advance Leave Ticket - Whenever any user is going to take a leave then he/she can put a ticket in advance the duration of leave along with the reason.

+Push Notification - Whenever any user is expected to be at any organization and he/she is absent then a notification mechanism will alert the user of the event.